top of page

 Early 2018 I lead a group to the summit of Island Peak.
 It started off as a group of four but one of the clients dropped out on the trek into Base camp.
 He had struggled with acclimatizing to altitude on previous expeditions so was not shocked to find he was suffering in the early stages.
 It was great to have him along as he was just happy to be there which is something that is forgotten by some Himalayan summit baggers.

 The trek into base camp was as fun and eventful as always.
 Flying into the spectacular mountain village of Luckla where the trek begins and then ascending through the valley on foot until hitting the village of Namche Bazaar.
-I now count the bridges along the way which precariously cross the river below giving me indications of distance traveled.
+I now count the bridges along the way which precariously cross the river below giving me indications of the distance traveled.

 From Namche Bazaar we follow the crowded paths towards Everest Base Camp.
 Depending on the time of year we sometimes see lines of yaks carrying supplies to mountain climbers aiming to reach the summit of Everest.
-Or we see sunburnt faces coming away from the mountains and reaching the comfort of tea houses with hot food and a fire Place.
+Or we see sunburnt faces coming away from the mountains and reaching the comfort of tea houses with hot food and a fireplace.

 After one night spent sleeping at advance base camp situated 2-3 hours walk from BC, we were ready to set off for the summit.
 The second client turned around after an hour as she was fatigued and not accustomed to the long mountain days.

 This meant there were only three of us left including a climbing sherpa (pictured above).
-I was at the back and will be honest that I struggled to keep up with the pace!
+I was at the back and will be honest I struggled to keep up with the pace!
 Most of the climbing sherpa will stay at high altitude for a number of months (usually above BC) only coming down between groups for a couple of days rest.

 After maybe 3 hours of crevasse ground we arrived at a steepening which would put us onto the summit.
-During this slog I was surprised by the gradient of the ground and the technicalities as this summit is classed as a "trekking peak".
-To me I think of trekking as having trainers or boots on and covering rocky and rough ground maybe like the Lake District.
+During this slog, I was surprised by the gradient of the ground and the technicalities as this summit is classed as a "trekking peak".
+To me, I think of trekking as having trainers or boots on and covering rocky and rough ground maybe like the Lake District.
 However here I had my steel toe crampon points kicked into the ice, one hand on my axe and one hand on my ascender feeling almost vertical in places!

 The fatigue wasn't the only thing which I was afraid of at this point.
-The ladder has its own way of playing on your mind.
+The ladder has its way of playing on your mind.
 Once I had crossed that then I would be able to relax again.

-A peak which I would recommend to anyone but not to be underestimated!
+This a peak which I would recommend to anyone but not to be underestimated!

 bottom of page